padenj/southwest-price-drop-bot/README.md

 ## Southwest Bot Protection

-<span style="color:red">Right now, Southwest is successfully blocking requests from this project.</span>

 Southwest has some very fancy bot protections in place.

-* Heroku IPs, and other hosting providers, are blocked from accessing their site.
+* Heroku IPs (which is hosted on AWS), and other hosting providers, are blocked from accessing their site.
 Local deployments should be permitted to access their site, and some other cloud providers may work as well.
 The most reliable workaround is using a residential proxy service.
 * There's also some tricky and obfuscated Javascript that detects headless browsers and is updated very frequently.
 There's a community of folks that implement headless chrome detection evasions, but it's a cat and mouse game.
   * https://github.com/paulirish/headless-cat-n-mouse/blob/master/apply-evasions.js
-  * https//github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth/
+  * [puppeteer-extra-plugin-stealth](https//github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth/) (which is used in this propjectg)
   * https://github.com/shirshak55/scrapper-tools
 * Use `CHROME_DEBUG=true DEBUG="puppeteer:*"` combined with `node inspect` to debug strange chrome issues.
    * Request interception will log all URL load attempts and accept all requests.